hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 There are two ways to choose which permissions a given team has on a workspace: fixed permission sets, and custom permissions.
 Additionally, there is a special "admin" permission set that grants the highest level of permissions on a workspace.

+### Implied Permissions

+Some permissions imply other permissions; for example, the queue plans permission also includes all of the abilities of the read runs permission.

+If documentation or UI text states that an action requires a specific permission, that action is also available for any permission that implies that permission.
+For example,

 ### All Workspace Permissions

 [All Workspace Permissions]: #all-workspace-permissions